-Ford Model T was one of the very first mass-produced automobile.
+Ford Model T was one of the very first mass-produced automobiles.
 It was produced from 1908 to 1927, spanning almost 19 years.
 Fiat produced the Panda in 1980 and discontinued it in 2003.
 During this period they sold the Panda for a full 23 years and millions of units.

 Related: The Evolution of Car Safety

-But in all the above examples, these cars albeit being mechanically same went through major upgrades during their lifespan.
+But in all the above examples, these cars albeit mechanically the same went through major upgrades during their lifespan.
 Upgrades in terms of performance, aesthetics as well as comfort.
 However in presence of competition, these cars despite offering competitive features & equipment, and no matter how much successful, were eventually discontinued in favor of a newer model/ product.

-Furthermore to add to the misery, Pak Suzuki has managed to sell only 227 units of Bolan and 126 units of Ravi in the month of August.
-Comparing the sales from the first two months of this fiscal year with that of previous year, Ravi is suffering from a deplorable 81% decline in sales, whereas the sales of Bolan are reduced by 72%.
-This is mainly due to the fact that Pak Suzuki is observing non-production days while keeping its plant shut due to absence of imported components in hand.
+Furthermore, to add to the misery, Pak Suzuki has managed to sell only 227 units of Bolan and 126 units of Ravi in the month of August.
+Comparing the sales from the first two months of this fiscal year with that of the previous year, Ravi is suffering from a deplorable 81% decline in sales, whereas the sales of Bolan are reduced by 72%.
+This is mainly due to the fact that Pak Suzuki is observing non-production days while keeping its plant shut due to the absence of imported components in hand.

-Pak Suzuki says State Bank of Pakistan’s condition requiring prior approval for the import of specific HS codes, including completely knocked down (CKD) kits, had “adversely impacted clearance of import consignment which resultantly affected inventory levels”.
+Pak Suzuki says the State Bank of Pakistan’s condition requiring prior approval for the import of specific HS codes, including completely knocked down (CKD) kits, had “adversely impacted clearance of import consignment which resultantly affected inventory levels”.

-A 3d animation professional with over 20 years of industry experience having served in leading organizations & production facilities of Pakistan, an avid car enthusiast and petrolhead with an affection to deliver writings to help shape opinions.
+A computer animation professional with over 23 years of industry experience having served in leading organizations, TV channels & production facilities in Pakistan.
+An avid car enthusiast and petrolhead with an affection to deliver quality content to help shape opinions.
 Formerly written for PakWheels as well as major publications including Dawn.
 Founder of CarSpiritPK.com